 (4) Does the condition or experience outweigh the discharge?
-No. After applying liberal consideration to the evidence, including the Board Medical Advisor opine, the Board determined that the available evidence did not support a conclusion that the applicant's self-asserted PTSD or Adjustment Disorder outweighed the medically unmitigated offenses of AWOL and theft of military funds.
+No. After applying liberal consideration to the evidence, including the Board Medical Advisor opine, the Board determined that the available evidence did not support a conclusion that the applicant's Post Traumatic Stress Disorder, Major Depression, and Anxiety Disorder outweighed the applicant's medically unmitigated offenses of theft and breaking and entering with the intent to commit larceny.